cosmos/ibc/papers/2020-05/src/relayers.md

 #### Bundling

-If the host state machine supports it, the relayer process can bundle many datagrams into a single transaction, which will cause them to be executed in sequence, and amortise any overhead costs (e.g. signature checks for fee payment).
+If the host ledger supports it, the relayer process can bundle many datagrams into a single transaction, which will cause them to be executed in sequence, and amortise any overhead costs (e.g. signature checks for fee payment).

 \vspace{3mm}